yangsen207/RTSPProxy/README.md

 from its temporary queue, re-encapsulates the content into RTP stream packets and redirect to the specified host and port.

 - Network stream viewing programes such as VLC can then be used to pick up the redirected live stream based on the forwarding host and port specified by the OutputProxy.
-To play the RTP stream, the video player will require an SDP file which describe the video stream.
-It can be saved by this RTSPProxy when it receives the server reply for DESCRIBE request.
-Another walkaround is to use VLC to play the original RTSP stream and use Wireshark to capture the network traffic.
-The reply from the RTSP server for the DESCRIBE request contains the SDP information.
-Copy the content and save it as a .sdp file, update the port number to the one specified in PutputProxy.
+To play the RTP stream, the video player will require an Session Description Protocol(SDP) file which describe the video stream.
+This RTSPProxy will save the SDP into a file named video.sdp when it receives the server reply for DESCRIBE request.
+- You will need to update the sdp file to the correct UDP port number before the player can play the RTP stream, search for the line starting with
+	`m=video 0 RTP/AVP`
+and update the number 0 to the port number OutputProxy uses.

 - When you use VLC to play the SDP file, VLC will start to listen on the port and be able to decode the RTP packets correctly.
 Check the sample_video.sdp in the resources directory for a reference.

 ## Limitation